mohitpandey92/mohitpandey92/README.md

 # Hi there, I'm Mohit Pandey 👋

 Welcome to my GitHub profile!
-Here you'll find my projects, contributions, and a little about me.
+Here you'll find my background and projects that I have been working on.
 ---

 ## 🧑‍💻 About Me